 - Type in logout to exit the console or you can also type in log:tail to view a live stream of the log.

-- Highly recommend using FRONTAIL to view the logs as it has a filter/search ability which is very handy.
+- Highly recommend using FRONTAIL if you are using Linux to view the logs as it has a filter/search ability which is very handy.
 This is accessed the same way as paperUI if you are using Openhabian.
-The tool can be used to install frontail as well See…
+The Openhabian tool can be used to install frontail as well See…